Expand description

 If you want a high-throughput bounded MPSC channel that allocates only on channel creation.
 Some MPSC channels have good throughput.
 Some other MPSC channels won’t allocate memory per-waiter.

-can be used in place of asynchronous channels likefutures::channel::mpsc
+thingbufcan be used in place of asynchronous channels likefutures::channel::mpscand blocking channels likestd::sync::mpsc::sync_channel. -

 If you can’t allocate or you need to build with